Everest Base Camp Trek with Helicopter Return

 The sight of Everest Base Camp is impressive with its spread-out glacial area.

-You will step right on the base of Khumbu Glacier, the first step toward the top of Mt.
-Everest’s summit.
-After exploring the base camp, we return to Gorakshep for our overnight stay.
+You will step right on the base of Khumbu Glacier, the first step toward the summit of Mt.
+Everest.
+After exploring the base camp, we will return to Gorakshep for our overnight stay.

 After your breakfast- Gear up warmly since the trail is windy.
 There are two different Base Camps.
 One is the old base camp, and another is new, but both are closer to watching each other.